When to Contact ORS

-Be sure we know your current mailing address and email address at all times so you receive your statements and other important notices.
+Be sure we know your current mailing address, physical address, and email address at all times so you receive your statements and other important notices.
+Your physical address is where you actually live while your mailing address is where you wish to receive your mail.
+You can now enter a PO Box for your mailing address.
 Address changes can be made online through miAccount.

 We'll notify your insurance carriers of your address change; however, it may take up to 30 days before the insurance carrier can take action.
 If you're insured by an HMO, check to make sure that you can still be enrolled in your HMO at your new address (HMO availability is determined by county).
 Contact the HMO for more information or go to the Insurance Options Summary form for the list of counties.
 If your address change means you need to enroll in another plan, make sure to enroll at least a month before you move to avoid a gap in coverage.

 See the Medicare section if you are enrolled in a Medicare Advantage plan and need to change your address.